mdcruz/devopsplayground-26-cypress/README.md

 npx cypress verify
 ```

+You should see a message that Cypress is verified and ready to use.

-7. We are ready to use Cypress.
-To open Cypress, type in the below command:
+7. To open Cypress, type in the below command:
 ```
 npx cypress open
 ```